 CSAT or CES?

 Really love measuring customer satisfaction (CSAT)?
 Don’t worry, you don’t need to get rid of CSAT to measure customer effort score.
 These two metrics work well in harmony.
 CSAT is really great at real-time alerts that let you know how your customers are feeling RIGHT NOW.
 We recommend still including a CSAT survey in the signature of every one of your emails to seek feedback from customers frequently.
-Because CES is surveyed only on resolution of a conversation, this doesn’t get in the way.
+Because CES is surveyed only on the resolution of a conversation, this doesn’t get in the way.

 Antonio King, Director of Experience at Shinesty, moved from measuring CSAT with Zendesk to measuring both CSAT and CES with Nicereply’s integration.
-Not only did that allow Antonio to track both metrics, it actually increase their response rate.
+Not only did that allow Antonio to track both metrics, it actually increases their response rate.
 “We saw a 20%-30% increase in CSAT response ratings per week,” Antonio shares on Medium.
 “Pulling last week’s numbers, we had a CSAT response rate of 58% which is almost unheard of.”